wcatron/query-projects/README.md

 ```
 query-projects run --count
 ```
 This command will execute the specified script and print a table showing each unique response and the count of occurrences.
+Note that the `count` feature requires simple strings with no line breaks, and all whitespace will be removed from the responses.

 ### Next Steps: